 Diverse cultural offerings like the following which brings the world of DANCE to Chicago every year:

 2022 Year of Chicago Dance

 Also diverse cultural offerings like the following which brings the world of FOOD together in the world’s largest outdoor food festival in Chicago every year.

 The Taste of Chicago

-And the following is just one of multiple ways Chicago celebrates the diversity of the people within in it’s city at Christmas time every year:
+Lastly, the following is just one of multiple ways Chicago celebrates the diversity of the people within it’s city at Christmas time every year:

 Christmas Around the World & Holidays of Light